-- 2. How does intonation vary according to the speaker's feeling?
-Apply. - 3.
-Say thank you in the situations described below. - You have been dreaming about an expensive gold watch, hoping that your girlfriend/boyfriend would give one to you someday.
+- 3. Say thank you in the situations described below. - •You have been dreaming about an expensive gold chain, hoping that your girlfriend/boyfriend would give one to you someday.
 Today is your birthday and he/she presented you with the watch you wanted.
-Say "Thank you." - You have given a formal speech to a large audience.
-Finish your speech by saying "Thank you." - You have been doing housework all day long hoping to finish early so that you can go out with your friends.
+Say "Thank you." - •You have given a formal speech to a large audience.
+Finish your speech by saying "Thank you." - •You have been doing housework all day long hoping to finish early so that you can go out with your friends.
 But your mother assigned you another chore just as you finished.
-How would you say "Thank you"?

-•You are speaking to a group.
+How would you say "Thank you"? - •You are speaking to a group.
 One person is constantly trying to help you by adding obvious comments.
 Try to stop him by saying "Thank you."